OpenCilk/www.opencilk.org/src/posts/2022-05-20-what-the-is-parallelism-anyhow.md

 ## Work

-The first important measure is _work_, which is what you get when you add up the total amount of time for all the instructions.
+The first important measure is {% defn "work" %}, which is what you get when you add up the total amount of time for all the instructions.
 Assuming for simplicity that it takes unit time to execute an instruction, the work for the example dag is
 $18$, because there are 18 vertices in the dag.
 The literature contains